flightaware/casstcl/README.md

 Future Objects
 ---

-Future objects are created when casstcl's async method is invoked.
-It is up to the user to ensure that the objects returned by the async method have their own methods invoked to enquire as to the status and ultimate disposition of their requests.
+Future objects are created when casstcl's async or exec methods are invoked with a callback specified.
+It is up to the user to ensure that the future objects returned have their methods invoked to enquire as to the status and ultimate disposition of their requests.
+The results of selects, for instance, can be iterated using the object's **foreach** method.
 After you're finished with a future object, you should delete it.

 ```tcl
 set future [$cassObj async "select * from wx_metar where airport = 'KHOU' order by time desc limit 1"]